← Reference Deep-Dives Reference Deep-Dive · 9 min read

 By Kevin, Founder & CEO

-The Intelligence Hub transforms agencies from project-based service providers into intelligence-backed strategic partners.
-Every study conducted through the platform contributes to a cumulative knowledge base that becomes more valuable over time.
+The searchable intelligence hub transforms agencies from project-based service providers into intelligence-backed strategic partners.
+Every study conducted through the platform contributes to a cumulative knowledge base that becomes more valuable over time — not just for the client who commissioned the study, but for the agency’s broader understanding of consumer behavior across categories, demographics, and geographies.

 Taxonomy Design for Agencies